-Family History by Keith Clawson (November 9, 2002)
+Family History by Keith Clawson (March 2, 2014)

 This article will be a collection of my thoughts about the different families that make up my tree.
 These will be based on information I have obtained from different historical data as well as what I have been told by different members of the family.
-This will be an ongoing document as I add to it over time.
+This will be an ongoing document as I update it over time.

 CLAWSON